Azure-Samples/azure-functions-python-openai-sdk/README.md

 or as app settings in Azure Function App
     - OPENAI_API_KEY -  The API key for your Azure OpenAI resource; For Open AI refer [platform API Key](https://platform.openai.com/api-keys).
     - OPENAI_API_TYPE - set this to `azure` for azure API
     - OPENAI_API_BASE - The base URL for your Azure OpenAI resource.
-You can find this in the Azure portal under your Azure OpenAI resource for Azure Open AI.
+You can find this in the Azure portal under your Azure OpenAI resource for Azure OpenAI.
     - OPENAI_API_VERSION - The API version you want to use: set this to `2022-12-01` for the released version.
 Refer [this doc](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#embeddings) for latest released version for embeddings.
-    - OPENAI_DEPLOYMENT_NAME - set this to deployment name for Azure Open AI and model name (`text-embedding-ada-002`) for Open AI API.
+    - OPENAI_DEPLOYMENT_NAME - set this to deployment name for Azure OpenAI and model name (`text-embedding-ada-002`) for Open AI API.
     - CosmosConnectionString - Connection String of Cosmos Database for Mongo DB (vCore)
     - DB_NAME - Database Name in Mongo DB
     - COLLECTION_NAME - Collection Name in the Mongo DB.